 UBS Prairie Education Garden

-A selection of natural plants grow in front of the UBS/TREC building on the Bramble Park Zoo campus.
+A selection of more than 24 natural plants grows in front of the UBS/TREC building on the Bramble Park Zoo campus.
 A variety of heights, seed heads and flowers can be seen in the following photos.

-Photos and descriptions of some of the prairie plants:
+Click here for a pamphlet of our plants.
+Photos and descriptions of some of the prairie plants: Prairie Plants

 Big Bluestem grass, a perennial warm-season tallgrass plant reaches 3-7 feet in height with up to 8’ roots.
 The grass produces ‘turkey foot’ spikes and blades turn rust red in the fall.